Welcome to My Web Page!

 My Research Involves Peace & Justice Activism

-Cal State San Marcos student Kristine Wise and I traveled to Washington to
+State San Marcos student Kristine Wise and I traveled to Washington to document over

-with them and to end U.S. military involvement in Iraq, Afghanistan, and
+and to end U.S. military involvement in Iraq, Afghanistan, and Pakistan.
+Daniel Ellsberg,

 an end to the Vietnam War, was among them.